daluu/phrrs/README.md

 Experimenting with the protocol
 -----

 Extra!
-If you want to play around with the XML-RPC protocol, you can run some 'demo' instance of the remote server code that will print out what is received and sent back by the server: (just modify the file to add more XML messages)
+If you want to play around with the XML-RPC protocol, you can run some 'demo' instance of the remote server code that will print out what is received and sent back by the server: (just modify the content of `DemoRobotRemoteServer.php` to add more XML messages)

 ```
 php src/DemoRobotRemoteServer.php <path-to-the-keywords-implementation-root-directory>